nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Opening lesson link : _link_

-Lists all lessons in the module and asks the user for the indices of lesson links to open.
+Use this command to open your lesson links.

-Then, opens the links of the lessons specified.
+Upon entering the command, GULIO will show the list of lessons in the module.
+Then, specify the lessons whose links you would like to open.

 **Format:**<br>
 `link`